cameljava/todo/README.md

 Your job is to design a solution to meet the above requirements.

-You are encouraged to fork this repository and make any updates required to achieve the above.
+You are encouraged to clone this repository, create a development branch and make any updates required to achieve the above.
+Open a Pull Request to master once you are ready to submit your solution.

 The tools and technologies you use are totally up to you, the only requirements are listed above.